9630613/Trajectory-planning-of-UR10-robot/README.md

 $P_{65} = A_{60}[1:3,4]-A_{50}[1:3,4]$

-One last part is to find the position matrix of each joint with respect to the base, that easily could be calculate:
+Now, we should find the position matrix of each joint with respect to the base, that easily could be calculate:

 $$Z_0=\begin{bmatrix} 0\\